sait-wbdv/winter-2022/content/dsgn-270/assignments/assignment-5.md

   - colors
 - Create figma components for reusable ui elements (cards, buttons, panels)
 - Add prototyping for site navigation
-- Export your styles to css or tailwind for developers
+- Add add prototyping for one feature of your website (can be a button animation or other)

 ---